 My GRE scores have expired.
 Can I send you my old report?

-Due to the COVID-19 pandemic and challenges our applicants may have experienced during the pandemic in accessing test centers, the PHSR Admissions Committee will not be considering GRE scores for the incoming class of Fall 2023.
+GREs are not required and the PHSR Admissions Committee will not be considering GRE scores for the incoming class of Fall 2024.

 Do I need to take the GRE exam if I have been out of school for several years?